yuha0/home-infra/kubernetes/adguardhome/README.md

 There's a load balancer that round-robins your reuqest to a random instance, and each instance manages its own query log file.

-However, you can run a log forwarder as a sidecar container, and forward query logs to an Elasticsearch instance.
-I might implement this one day, because visualize my queries on a [geo map](https://www.elastic.co/guide/en/kibana/current/maps.html) is interesting.
+However, you can run a log forwarder as a sidecar container, and forward query logs to some database.
+I use vector to forward the logs, enrich metadata with geoip info, send to loki, and visualize in grafana.

 ## Result